PROMPT2BOX: Uncovering Entailment Structure among LLM Prompts: Introduction

 \section{Introduction}

+For large language model (LLM) developers, it is crucial to identify its weaknesses to guide the next round of training recipe or collection of additional high-quality training data.
+When the developers observe a bad response from an LLM to a prompt, there are two main possible causes: 1) the LLM has a weakness in that area or topic, and 2) the prompt itself is very specific, which makes LLM less likely to be able to extrapolate from its training data.
+This induces two challenging questions: 1) How to discover those weakness topics, and 2) How to measure specificity.
-When developing a large language model (LLM), it is crucial to identify its weaknesses to guide the collection of additional high-quality training data.
-Several prior works~\citep{jiang-etal-2024-followbench,tamkin2024clio,zeng2025evaltree,tian2025skillverse} address this practical requirement by first embedding every prompt into a vector and hierarchically cluster the prompts into a tree based on their similarities.
-Then, by analyzing performance differences across these clusters or across regions in a two-dimensional projection of the embedding space, LLM developers can diagnose systematic weaknesses relative to competing models.

-The vector-based methods rely on the assumption that LLMs perform similarly for similar prompts, without accounting for the degree of difficulty involved with the prompt.
-Recent studies~\citep{atmakuru2024cs4,lu2025benchmarking,jaroslawicz2025many,zhang2025cfbench} show that adding constraints to a prompt reduces the solution space, making the prompt more specific and more difficult.
-However, the current vector-based approaches cannot model this important specificity information of the prompt, so they often group two prompts that are topically similar but have different difficulties.
-Ignoring the prompt specificity brings undesired ambiguities for interpreting the LLMs' performance using the vector-based approach.
-For example, when a developer observes a low average score for a prompt cluster, it is unclear whether the LLM performs poorly on the underlying topic in general, or whether it struggles only with the more specific or difficult prompts within that cluster.
+Several prior works~\citep{jiang-etal-2024-followbench,tamkin2024clio,zeng2025evaltree,tian2025skillverse} address the first challenge by embedding every prompt into a vector and hierarchically cluster the prompts based on vector similarity.
+By analyzing performance differences across these clusters in a two-dimensional projection of the embedding space, LLM developers can diagnose systematic weaknesses relative to competing models.
+However, the vector-based methods rely on the assumption that LLMs perform similarly for similar prompts, without accounting for the degree of specificity or difficulty involved with the prompt causing them to often group two prompts that are topically similar but have different difficulties.
+Ignoring the prompt specificity makes difficult to distinguish between weakness in a topic or at a particular level of specificity.

+Recent studies~\citep{sun2024conifer,atmakuru2024cs4,lu2025benchmarking,jaroslawicz2025many,zhang2025cfbench} demonstrate that adding constraints to a prompt reduces the solution space, making the prompt more specific and more difficult.\footnote{Notice that we do not consider the under-specified prompts as in \citet{kim2025detail,zi2025more}.} However, there is not a tool designed to measure specificity of LLM prompts.
+Although the simple length baseline often highly correlates with its specificity, \citet{li2015fast,gao2019predicting,kapur2026more} show that there is usually room of improvements in each particular application.